-7 above the levels shown on the following chart for the drugs of abuse listed:
+8 above the levels shown on the following chart for the drugs of abuse listed: 9 Confirmatory 10 test cutoff 11 levels (ng/ml) 12 13 14 Opiates: 15 16 Codeine 2000 17 18 19 Amphetamines: 20 21 Delta-9-tetrahydrocannabinol-9-carboxylic acid.

-8 Confirmatory

-9 test cutoff

-10 levels (ng/ml)

-11 Marijuana metabolite 1

-12 Cocaine metabolite 2

-13 Opiates:

-14 Morphine

-15 Codeine

-16 6-Acetylmorphine 4 10 ng/ml

-17 Phencyclidine 25

-18 Amphetamines:

-19 Amphetamine

-20 Methamphetamine 3 500

-21 Delta-9-tetrahydrocannabinol-9-carboxylic acid.

-22 2 Benzoylecgonine.

-23 3 Specimen must also contain amphetamine at a concentration greater

-24 than or equal to 200 ng/ml.

-25 4 Test for 6-AM when morphine concentration exceeds 2,000 ng/ml.

-- Test for 6-AM when morphine concentration exceeds 2,000 ng/ml. - (D) If it is shown that the employee was impaired pursuant to subsection (b)(1)(C) at the time of the injury, there shall be a rebuttable presumption that the accident, injury, disability or death was contributed to by such the impairment.
-The employee may overcome the presumption of contribution by clear and convincing evidence. - (E) An employee's refusal to submit to a chemical test at the request of the employer shall result in the forfeiture of benefits under the workers compensation act if the employer had sufficient cause to suspect the use of alcohol or drugs by the claimant or if the employer's policy clearly authorizes post-injury testing. - (2) The results of a chemical test shall be admissible evidence to prove impairment if the employer establishes that the testing was done under any of the following circumstances: - (A) As a result of an employer mandated drug testing policy, in place in writing prior to the date of accident or injury, requiring any worker to submit to testing for drugs or alcohol; - during an autopsy or in the normal course of medical treatment for reasons related to the health and welfare of the injured worker and not at the direction of the employer;
+- 22 - 23 Benzoylecgonine. - Specimen must also contain amphetamine at a concentration greater than or equal to 200 ng/ml. - Test for 6-AM when morphine concentration exceeds 2,000 ng/ml. - (D) If it is shown that the employee was impaired pursuant to subsection (b)(1)(C) at the time of the injury, there shall be a rebuttable presumption that the accident, injury, disability or death was contributed to by-such the impairment.
+The employee may overcome the presumption of contribution by clear and convincing evidence. - (E) An employee's refusal to submit to a chemical test at the request of the employer shall result in the forfeiture of benefits under the workers compensation act if the employer had sufficient cause to suspect the use of alcohol or drugs by the claimant or if the employer's policy clearly authorizes post-injury testing. - (2) The results of a chemical test shall be admissible evidence to prove impairment if the employer establishes that the testing was done under any of the following circumstances: - (A) As a result of an employer mandated drug testing policy, in place in writing prior to the date of accident or injury, requiring any worker to submit to testing for drugs or alcohol; - (B) during an autopsy or in the normal course of medical treatment for reasons related to the health and welfare of the injured worker and not at the direction of the employer;